Best Vacuum Cleaners Under $200

 Here’s how it looks like as an uprigh (left) t and canister (right)…

-This is by design to save on weight so don’t expect premium features like swivel steering.
-It does not have a headlight or a hose so this is strictly a floor cleaner.
+This is by design to save on weight so don’t expect premium features like swivel steering, LED headlights and such.
+This machine will only clean floors.

 One concern I have is the need to replace the belt every 6 months.
 While it should not be hard, it does add to the maintenance cost (add to that the bag).

-Another concern for me is the absence of a brush roll on/off feature that make this hard to use on bare floors except when you’re cleaning dust and the low clearance make it difficult for this machine to clean large debris.
+Another concern would be the absence of a brush roll on/off feature.
+This makes this hard to use on bare floor except for cleaning up small dirt like dust.
+The low clearance make it hard for this product to clean larger debris.

 Still in terms of value for money, it is hard to beat this upright that can clean upholstery and stairs to some extent.